Apply online Download brochure

 The first week aims to provide you with a brief introduction to two methods of data collection: the survey and the use of existing data sets.
 In quantitative research approaches, students may want to collect new data among specific populations that fit their research question.
 Alternatively, students may be professionally employed in organisations and have access to interesting data bases of these organizations.
 This module explains for both the survey and existing data sets the route ahead as well as the main challenges in data collection and data preparation.

-The second week introduces the most common statistical methods for conducting advanced-level quantitative data analysis.
+This module also introduces you the most common statistical methods for conducting advanced-level quantitative data analysis.
 The videos explain how to select the proper statistical techniques for testing specific research hypotheses and conceptual models, and assessing the reliability and validity of their findings.

 At the end of this module, you will be able to:

-During this final module, you will work on your research proposal and apply the knowledge gained in the earlier modules in the writing of your research proposal.
+After the completion of the fourth module, you will work on your research proposal and apply the knowledge gained in the earlier modules in the writing of your research proposal.
+The submission deadline for the research proposal is 31 August 2026.

 Teaching methods